 - Cash flow is reported as a problem for 60% of small businesses.

-- Income taxes are an extra burden for 77% of small businesses.
+- Income taxes, including income tax self-assessment, are an extra burden for 77% of small businesses.

 - 70% of small business owners think that payroll taxes are a significant or moderate burden.

 You might be interested to check those related posts as well:

 - 35+ Fascinating HR Statistics 2024 [Facts and Trends]